 Walnuts provide antioxidants and an essential fatty acid, alpha linolenic acid, a type of omega-3 fatty acid.
 Walnuts are also a good source of magnesium -and most American’s fall short of meeting their magnesium goals.
-When you think walnuts, you may just think of heart and brain health but recent animal studies show that walnuts may slow or prevent growth of some cancers.
-Check out these healthy kid friendly recipes below.
-If you’re looking for fun, realistic tips and tools to create a healthier family, check out this free webinar for parents and educators.
+When you think walnuts, you may just think of heart and brain health but recent animal studies show that walnuts may slow or prevent the growth of some cancers.
+Check out these healthy kid-friendly recipes below.

 Mac and Cheese Make-Over

 Mollie Katzen’s Mac & Cheese with walnuts is the real McCoy!
 For maximum flavor using minimal saturated fat, be sure to use very sharp cheddar cheese in this recipe.

 - 1/2 pound whole-wheat elbow macaroni